Buy a Life Insurance Plan in a few clicks

 A plan that offer guaranteed returns and financial protection for your family.

 Kotak Guaranteed Savings Plan

-A plan that offers long term savings and insurance in one premium.
+A plan that offers long term savings and life cover.

-Insurance and investment in one plan with Kotak e-Invest.
+Insurance and Investment in one plan.

 The Indian government has a National Pension System (NPS) for its citizens who contribute to it during their working lives to secure a considerable sum of money that would allow them to lead a safe, secure, and fulfilling life after retirement.
 NPS is one of the most common and effective retirement plans in India.
-This investing tool was established keeping in mind - people’s desire to spend their senior years in leisure and contentment, without having to worry about where the money would come from to finance their dream retirement lifestyle.
+This investing tool was established keeping in mind - people’s desire to spend their senior years in leisure and contentment without worrying about where the money would come from to finance their dream retirement lifestyle.
 Today, many invest in this scheme and look forward to a comfortable life with their loved ones in the future.

 However, sometimes, people want to or have to exit from the National Pension Scheme based on their circumstances, wishes, or requirements, and there are provisions for that.
 Once they have made their exit decision, the Pension Fund Regulatory and Development Authority (PFRDA) provides a set of rules that allow them to do the same by following a certain procedure.
 In this article, we will go over these terms to see what ensures a seamless departure.